Most of those killed in Lisbon streetcar derailment were foreigners, police say

 Multiple agencies are investigating what Prime Minister Luis Montenegro has described as "one of the biggest tragedies of our recent past.”

 The government’s Office for Air and Rail Accident Investigations said that it has concluded its analysis of the wreckage and would issue a preliminary technical report Friday.
-It wasn't clear how revealing the report would be.
+But late in the day it informed Portugal's national news agency Lusa that the report would be published only on Saturday due to delays in carrying out procedures in conjunction with other bodies.
+It wasn't clear how revealing its initial report would be.

 Chief police investigator Nelson Oliveira said that a preliminary police report, which has a broader scope, is expected within 45 days.